Moving to El Monte, California

 This city is home to the largest vehicle dealership in the US.
 The 50 acres Longo Toyota Campus (owned by Penske Motor Group) is headquartered in El Monte.
 This is one of the greatest employers in the city.
 The city is known for many other auto dealerships as well including, El Monte Honda, Ross Nissan and Win Hyundai as well.
 These all make El Monte a great place to find employment and the city benefits sales tax revenue.
 Due to the attractiveness of this area both for purchasing a vehicle and for employment, plans are in place to provide more entertainment, dining, and retail locations for visitors right off the 10.
 As a gateway to industry, 2018 showed the city to have the potential to attract higher quality retail due to the visibility.
 How exciting!

 You might be considering El Monte at just the right time.
 The neighborhood of Arden Village has home prices between $399,000 and $680,000.
 Such prices are unheard of this close to LA and they get scooped up quite fast.
-Five Points is a renter-occupied section of El Monte where the median home price is $474,000.
+Five Points is a renter-occupied section of El Monte where the median value of a home is $507,600.
 The Flair Business District which hugs the Rio Hondo River and I-10 is more diverse than you would think.
 40% of the homes in this area speak Chinese, and over 50% are Asian.
 This neighborhood has deep roots dating back to the days when a large population of Asian immigrants worked for Spanish farmers.
 One note historical about El Monte, slave labor was still going on in the 20th century here until an FBI raid took down a sweatshop.

 Those days are thankfully in the past for El Monte.
 “Mom and Dad I’m moving to El Monte!” you could declare it...but you already know what their advice will be: Put 10% down when you purchase a home.
 In El Monte that is about $52,000.
 With average salaries in El Monte at $38,000, it’s pretty safe to say many people are renting apartments and saving for the “someday”.
 The cost of living in this city is about 38% higher than the national average, but if you are used to LA price tags, homes in this area cost much less than they do in Long Beach or Los Angeles!
 Look on the bright side, Mom.